Biconnected component: Other algorithms

 A simple alternative to the above algorithm uses chain decompositions, which are special ear decompositions depending on DFS-trees.
 Chain decompositions can be computed in linear time by this traversing rule.
 Let C be a chain decomposition of G. Then G is 2-vertex-connected if and only if G has minimum degree 2 and C_{1} is the only cycle in C. This gives immediately a linear-time 2-connectivity test and can be extended to list all cut vertices of G in linear time using the following statement: A vertex v in a connected graph G (with minimum degree 2) is a cut vertex if and only if v is incident to a bridge or v is the first vertex of a cycle in C – C_{1}.
 The list of cut vertices can be used to create the block-cut tree of G in linear time.

 In the online version of the problem, vertices and edges are added (but not removed) dynamically, and a data structure must maintain the biconnected components.
 Jeffery Westbrook and Robert Tarjan (1992) developed an efficient data structure for this problem based on disjoint-set data structures.
 Specifically, it processes n vertex additions and m edge additions in O(m α(m, n)) total time, where α is the inverse Ackermann function.
 This time bound is proved to be optimal.

 Uzi Vishkin and Robert Tarjan (1985) designed a parallel algorithm on CRCW PRAM that runs in O(log n) time with n + m processors.

+Another algorithm has been provided by Harold Gabow, in his paper "Path-based depth-first search for strong and biconnected components" (2000).